 - Get the family involved in community volunteer work, such as a monthly Feed the Homeless program or helping with the city's annual Thanksgiving dinner.

-- Plan family meetings to discuss issues of concern, like
+- Plan family meetings to discuss issues of concern, like "chauffeuring" challenges.

-step at a time.
+Don't overwhelm the kids with all this at once.
+Baby steps, remember, for these New Year's resolutions.
+Get reacquainted with your kids gradually, one step at a time.
 But make sure fun is a top priority, Kaslow says.

 Get more ideas for